hasselmonians/neural-decoder/README.md

 according to a Poisson process.

-We assume that the transformation from the biological signal to the latent time-varying signal can be written as a convolution.
+We assume that the transformation from the biological signal to the latent time-varying signal can be written as a convolution of an impulse response function and the biological signal.
-We convolve the biological signal with an exponentially-modified Gaussian kernel.
-Then, we treat this signal as the rate of a non-homogeneous Poisson process and generate a spike train.

-We maximize the log-likelihood of the Poisson process in order to indirectly optimize the kernel parameters.
+The latent time-varying signal is estimated by producing a firing rate estimate from the spike train.
+We compute the firing rate estimate by kernel smoothing, choosing the bandwidth by maximizing the cross-validated log-likelihood that the computed firing rate estimate is the inhomogeneous rate parameter of the Poisson process that generated the known spike train (Prerau & Eden 2011, Dannenberg *et al.* 2019).

+We estimate the impulse response function of the cell through a pseudo-inverse based algorithm (Westwick & Kearney 2003, Ch.
+5).
+This method produces a much less noisy estimate without introducing too much bias.

+1. Estimate the autocorrelation and cross-correlation of the input and input-output.
+2. Compute an initial estimate of the IRF by estimating the Hessian from the autocorrelation coefficients.
+The initial estimate is the inverse of the Hessian times the cross-correlation.
+3. Compute the singular value decomposition (SVD) of the Hessian and calculate the output variance contributed by each singular value and its corresponding singular vector.
+Sort in decreasing order.
+4. Calculate the minimum description length (MDL) cost function for all model parameters M = 1, 2, ... .
+5. Choose the value of M that minimizes the MDL and retain only the M most significant terms for the final IRF estimate.